If you’re reading this, then you’re a reckless person, and I mean that as a compliment!

 When to be Recklessly Generous?

 First, I would argue that many US expats living on a limited-income are already being Recklessly Generous.
 It is nothing compared to what Jesus gave, but you have likely given of your time, energies, families, pleasures, etc. to love others.
 Though this blogsite focuses on US expat finances, we should never forget that Reckless Generosity isn’t limited to money.
-You’ve chosen a lifestyle with a limited-income, but that doesn’t limit the other ways that you can be Recklessly Generosity on a daily basis.
+You’ve chosen a lifestyle with a limited-income, but that doesn’t limit the other ways that you can be Recklessly Generous on a daily basis.

 Second, we who plan to regularly watch every dollar we spend and to regularly set aside money for retirement would be remiss if we didn’t also plan to give regularly to ministries, churches, charities, and such.
 Reckless Generosity doesn’t have to be haphazard generosity.
 We’re talking about giving with joy and freedom not giving blindly and thoughtlessly.
 Reckless Generosity should be part of our regular routine.